Skip to Content

 Warmth and Shelter

-During winter, ants often move indoors because:
+During colder months, ants may move indoors because:

-• They seek stable, warm environments
+• They seek stable temperatures

-• Interior spaces provide protected nesting sites
+• Interior voids provide protected nesting sites

 Outdoor Conditions That Lead to Indoor Activity